Skip to content

 📖 Content Organization Protocol

 WHEN USER ASKS: "how do rules work" or "explain the rules engine" PRIMARY ANSWER: Provide the "How the Rules Engine Works" 3-phase overview below: 1.
 Authoring (AI-assisted, human-reviewed) 2.
 Engine Initialization (Deterministic analysis) 3.
-Runtime Enforcement (Commit-time)
+Runtime Enforcement (3 sub-phases: Row Logic → Commit Logic → After Flush)

 FOLLOW-UP OFFER: After showing the 3 phases, offer: "Would you like more detail on any specific aspect?"